Salsa music: Origins of the term Salsa

 The word Salsa means sauce in the Spanish language.
 The origin of the connection of this word to a style of music is disputed by various music writers and historians.

-The musicologist Max Salazar believes the origin of the connection lies in 1930 when Ignacio Piñeiro composed the song Échale salsita (Put some sauce in it).
+The musicologist Max Salazar traced the origin of the connection to 1930 when Ignacio Piñeiro composed the song Échale salsita (Put some sauce in it).
 The phrase is seen as a cry from Piñeiro to his band, telling them to increase the tempo to "put the dancers into high gear".
 In the mid-1940s, Cuban Cheo Marquetti emigrated to Mexico.
-Back in Cuba, influenced by spicy food salsas, he named his group Conjunto Los Salseros, with whom he recorded a couple of albums for the Panart and Egrem labels.
+He named his group Conjunto Los Salseros, with whom he recorded a couple of albums for the Panart and Egrem labels.
 Later on, while based in Mexico City, the musician Beny Moré would shout salsa during a performance to acknowledge a musical moment's heat, making a connection with the hot salsa (sauce) made in the country.

-Puerto Rican music promoter Izzy Sanabria claims he was the first to use the word salsa to denote a music genre.
+Puerto Rican music promoter Izzy Sanabria claims he was the first to use the word salsa to denote a music genre:

 In 1973, I hosted the television show Salsa which was the first reference to this particular music as salsa.
 I was using [the term] salsa, but the music wasn't defined by that.
 The music was still defined as Latin music.
 And that was a very, very broad category, because it even includes mariachi music.
 It includes everything.
 So salsa defined this particular type of music ...
 It's a name that everyone could pronounce.